Samsung Galaxy F15 5G

+The Samsung Galaxy F15 5G is a low-range online-exclusive Android-based smartphone manufactured, developed and designed by Samsung Electronics, as part of its Galaxy F series.
+It was announced and released on March 4, 2024 in India and was available in the international market on March 11, 2024.

-The Samsung Galaxy F15 5G is a mid-range Android smartphone manufactured by Samsung Electronics as part of its F series.
-The phone has a 6000 mAh battery, 50 MP main camera, as well as an ultra-wide and depth sensor, and a 6.6-inch Super AMOLED display.
+Galaxy F15 5G has a 6000 mAh battery, 50 MP main camera, as well as an ultra-wide and depth sensor, and a 6.6-inch Super AMOLED display.

 Specifications

 Software

-Galaxy F15 5G was shipped with Android 14 with One UI version 6.0.
+Galaxy F15 5G was shipped with Android 14 with One UI 6.0.
 Its first update of One UI was version 6.1 which was released in September 2024.
+Samsung has promised 4 years of major Android OS and security updates and 1 additional year of only security updates for a total of 5 years worth of updates.